jingxiangmo/website/src/content/posts/mental-toughness.md

 Some goals seem impossible, but you can break them down into manageable chunks.
 For example, you can break down a 42.2km marathon into four 10km segments and focus on completing each.
 This technique could also be applied to big projects or difficult programming/math problems.

 **2. Mental visualization.**
-Before a big presentation, competition, or event, I visualize the potential I will face and myself succeeding.
+Before a big presentation, competition, or event, I visualize the potential problems I will face and myself succeeding.
 This will boost my confidence and help me perform at my best.

 **3. Positive self-talk.**
 In a difficult situation, it’s easy to feel like giving up.
 But you can overcome these negative emotions by instilling positive self-talk.
 Some phrases I repeat to myself are “I can do this” or “I will dominate this.”
 Changing my self-talk usually pushes me to go further and not give up.